Estimated Read Time: 14 Minutes

 When you have known instances of duplicate content, you need to tell search engines which to rank and which to ignore.
 There are SEO tools and techniques that allow you to manage this effort, but they are often either not installed, not configured, or configured incorrectly.
 Worst case, your chosen CMS does not offer the ability to perform any of these actions.

 5. Overlapping, Undifferentiated, Too Many, or Thin Taxonomies

 Taxonomies (named after the biological classification system) are a way to group related blog posts by high-level category or subject area, a specific topic or tag, author, publication date, and more.
 If your chosen blog categories and tags are overlapping, undifferentiated, too many, or too thin (meaning you only have one or two pieces of content per grouping), you will end up with the same content being replicated in multiple folders leading to… you guessed it… duplicate content.
 You also run the risk of exhausting your crawl budget prematurely and frustrating your audience.

 You can avoid these problems by putting some structure around your choice of blog categories and tags.
 You’ll find it’s a similar discussion to the one we’re having here.
 The point is to not let it evolve happenstance.
 Take the time to try to think it through logically at the beginning.
 Then put a category and tag structure in place that will maximize SEO equity flow while, at the same time, helping your audience.

 5. Unmanaged Site Structures

 If you’ve done a good job thinking through your information architecture, your website structure should only change infrequently.
-What you’re more likely to find, is that it can quickly lose definition, change shape, and become unbalanced.
-For that reason, it is very important to establish controls and routinely review your website structure to ensure it continues to satisfy your business and visitor needs.
+Otherwise, your website can quickly lose definition, change shape, and become unbalanced because it isn’t being managed.
+It is therefore very important to establish controls and routinely review your website structure to ensure it continues to satisfy your business and visitor needs.
 Especially on large websites, don’t leave it to chance!